 Welcome to the Optimise world of property Key Performance Indicators.
 Here are the five measures that I believe are the most important to ensure that you make more money on your property portfolio.
-Note that there is not one shred of information about tax.
+Note that there is not one shred of tax information.

-Whilst you are reading this article you may wish to read our page on the subject of “buy to let tax for UK landlords” where we discuss all the different types of tax that you need to be aware of.
+While reading this article, you may wish to read our page on the subject of “buy to let tax for UK landlords”, where we discuss all the different types of tax you need to be aware of.
 Read more on Buy To Let Tax Tips (opens in a new tab)

 Return On Investment or (ROI)

 ROI is my preferred measure.
-It takes into consideration the amount of profit that you make against the amount that you have personally had to invest in the property.
+It considers the amount of profit you make against the amount you have personally invested in the property.

 It is not the easiest measure because you need to understand the actual profits on a rolling 12-month basis.
 You can use this measure to review a) how your existing properties are doing and b) set a minimum ROI based on current performance.

-I use a benchmark of 10%+ rental yield (else I will not look at it).
-The downsides of this formula is that it is not ROI and is not comparing the amount of money that you need to invest in the property, such as a large refurbishment project.
+I use a benchmark of 10%+ rental yield (else, I will not look at it).
+The downside of this formula is that it is not ROI and does not compare the amount of money you need to invest in the property, such as a large refurbishment project.
 However, I would assume that the purchase price does take into consideration the condition it is in.